aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/Step4.en.md

 - logfile_small1.csv
 - logfile_stream.csv

-{{% notice info %}}
-_Note: The code provided is for instructional use only.
-It should not be used outside of this lab, and it is not fit for production use._
+::alert[_Note: The code provided is for instructional use only.
+It should not be used outside of this lab, and it is not fit for production use._]{type="warning"}
-{{% /notice %}}